MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetcircuitgetelementscount.md

 ## -description

-The **AcxTargetCircuitGetElementsCount** function returns the count of ACX elements on the remote ACXCIRCUIT.
+The **AcxTargetCircuitGetElementsCount** function returns the count of ACX elements on the remote target.

 ## -parameters